Mortgage Brokers in San Juan, TX

 What Does a Mortgage Broker in San Juan Cost?

 Mortgage broker fees in Texas typically range from 1% to 2% of the loan amount.
 For a $200,000 home loan, that equals $2,000 to $4,000.
 Some brokers charge a flat fee between $1,500 and $3,000.
 You may also pay third-party costs such as appraisal and credit report fees.
-Costs vary by situation and lender.
+Costs vary by case and lender.
 This is general information and not mortgage or financial advice.

 * Cost estimates are general ranges based on publicly available data and compiled using automated research tools.
 Actual fees vary by agent and case complexity.
 This is not mortgage or financial advice — consult directly with an agent for fee specifics.